 ISO 9060 Spectrally Flat Class A Pyranometers – The highest accuracy class, used for meteorological and scientific research.

 Solar radiation sensors are a broader category of instruments that measure solar energy in different ways.
-A pyranometer is one type of solar radiation sensor, but there are also pyrheliometers (which measure direct solar radiation) and net radiometers (which measure the balance between incoming and outgoing radiation).
+A pyranometer is a type of solar radiation sensor.
+There are also pyrheliometers, which measure direct solar radiation.
+Net radiometers measure the balance between incoming and outgoing radiation.

 Photovoltaic Power Plants – Monitoring solar radiation helps optimize panel orientation, efficiency, and energy yield.